RudyMis/database-project/README.md

 docker-compose up -d
 ```
-Afterwards three containers should be running (database takes up to 4 minutes to boot up)
+Afterwards three containers should be running (database takes up to 4 minutes to boot)

 ## Using